jazzband/django-debug-toolbar/docs/panels.rst

     This is a helper function to fetch values stored in the cookies.

-    :param string key: The key for the value to be fetched.
+    :param key: The key for the value to be fetched.

 .. js:function:: djdt.cookie.set

     This is a helper function to set a value stored in the cookies.

-    :param string key: The key to be used.
+    :param key: The key to be used.

-    :param string value: The value to be set.
+    :param value: The value to be set.

-    :param Object options: The options for the value to be set.
+    :param options: The options for the value to be set.
 It should contain the properties ``expires`` and ``path``.

 .. js:function:: djdt.hide_toolbar